boz1/gxprofiles/docs/SSI_Demo_Scenario.md

 # TzProfiles

 For establishing this scenario, we have decided to use TzProfiles from Spruce.
 TzProfiles enables Tezos users to associate their online identity with their Tezos account.
 By default, it supports creating credentials such as Twitter, GitHub, Discord, DNS, and Basic Profile.
-Once you have prepared your crendtials, TzProfiles enables you to deploy them.
+Once you have prepared your credentials, TzProfiles enables you to deploy them.
 While the actual credential content is stored on a distributed storage (Kepler by Spruce), the identifier of where the credential is located on Kepler is stored on a smart contract.
 Every TzProfiles user has their own contract that stores their vc identifier data.
 When you decide to add a new credential with TzProfiles, the contract storage is only extended (a new contract is not deployed).

 The Basic Profile credential allows one to self-attest their personal info regarding alias, website, description, and logo.
 Since this is pretty similar to what we need for vc#0, we have extended this credential to support our requirements.
 For issuing vc#1, we have added a new credential type to TzProfiles called Email Verification.